stoplightio/spectral/docs/rulesets.md

       function: truthy
 ```

-The example above will apply the recommended rules from the built in OpenAPI v2 ruleset AND apply the custom `my-rule-name` rule.
+The example above will apply the core rules from the built in OpenAPI v2 ruleset AND apply the custom `my-rule-name` rule.

 ### Enabling specific OpenAPI rules